DiscoPorridge/DiscoPorridge/README.md

 - 👋 Hi, I’m @DiscoPorridge
 - 👀 I’m interested in programming, machine learning, formula 1, climbing and ice hockey
 - 🌱 I’m currently learning Python while taking part in the #100DaysOfCode challenge
-- 📫 How to reach me ...
+- 📫 You can reach me on twitter @discoporridge

 <!---
 DiscoPorridge/DiscoPorridge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.